-Programmed and a computer assisted programmed instruction-in programmed instruction information is presented assisted instruction and it records the students' response.
+Programmed and a computer assisted programmed instruction- in programmed instruction information is presented ,usually in small steps and the presentation is controlled in computer assisted instruction ,the computer presents nearly all the instruction and it records the students' response.

 Real things stimulation and modern include people, actual object or events, models, cut, way, and specimen.
 Simulation is a simplified, operational model of a real life situation that provides students with various participation in a variety of roles and events